rockdaboot/wget2/docs/wget2_manual.md

 * `--ask-password`

-  Prompt for a password for each connection established.
-Cannot be specified when --password is being used, because they are mutually exclusive.
+  Prompt for a password on the command line.
+Overrides the password set by --password (if any).

 * `--no-iri`